twy80/OpenAI_Assistants/README.md

 # [OpenAi Assistants](https://assistants.streamlit.app/)

-* This app presents OpenAI assistants by using OpenAI's Assistants API
+* This app presents OpenAI assistants using OpenAI's Assistants API

+  - Users can create their own custom chat bots or assistants using tools such as retrieval and code interpreter.

-  - Assistants, threads, uploaded files and messages can be managed.
+  - Assistants, threads, uploaded files and messages can be managed, enabling creation, modification and deletion.

-  - The model "gpt-3.5-turbo-1106" or "gpt-4-1106-preview" can be used.
+  - The models "gpt-3.5-turbo-1106" or "gpt-4-1106-preview" can be used.

   - Voice recognition is supported.